pivotal-cf/docs-pks/nsxt-install-edges.hbs.md

 ####<a id='nsxt30-edge-node-1-nvds'></a> Configure the N-VDS Switch or Switches for Edge Node 1

 The next step is to configure the N-VDS switch and Transport Zones for NSX Edge Node 1.
 How you do this differs depending on if you are using the default Transport Zones, which requires a single N-VDS switch, or custom Transport Zones, which require multiple N-VDS switches.
-Refer to [Configuring NSX-T Data Center v3.1 Transport Zones and Edge Node Switches for TKGI](nsxt-3-1-install-delta.html).
+Refer to [Configuring NSX-T Data Center v3.1 Transport Zones and Edge Node Switches for {{ vars.product_short }}](nsxt-3-1-install-delta.html).

 ####<a id='nsxt30-edge-node-1-complete'></a> Complete the Edge Node 1 Installation